 The District did not maintain the proper documentation required by statute and ADE's residency guideline.
-Of the 75 students sampled, 30 of the student files did not have the proper residency documentation, 27 of the student files did not have the residency reaffirmed annually, three did not have a birth certificate in their file and one student did not have immunization record documentation in their file.
+Of the 75 students sampled, six of the student files did not have the proper residency documentation, 13 of the student files did not have the residency reaffirmed annually and one student file did not have immunization record documentation.
 Table 4 (see page 10) lists the student file documentation maintained by the District for FY2019, FY2020 and FY2021.

-Globe Unified District Student cumulative file documentation Fiscal years 2019, 2020 and 2021
+Santa Cruz Valley Union High School District Student cumulative file documentation Fiscal years 2019, 2020 and 2021